team4kira/Samba-File-Server/README.md

 # Samba-File-Server Kali Linux

+Note: By default, Samba operates within your local network (LAN).
+This means it relies on IP and subnet configuration to ensure visibility and access are limited to devices on the same network.

 **Steps to Create a Samba File Server**

 1. Install Samba File Server on Kali Linux: `sudo apt-get install samba -y`